Tom-Nagy/walking-around/README.md

 Considering the targeted audience, a sans serif font is best because it is often associated to simplicity, modern and clean design.
-It is as well a flexible font that can be pair with the serif style for more formal intention and traditional feel.
+It is as well a flexible font that can be paired with the serif style for more formal intention and traditional feel.
 The website will use ***Proza Libre*** font because it has been designed to work very well on screen.
 It will be paired with the ***Cormorant Garmont*** font because as [Typewolf](https://www.typewolf.com/blog/google-fonts-combinations) says :